-R&D and Preclinical ARC Programs
+R&D and Platform Technology

-Our R&D capabilities have the potential to yield differentiated, high-value ARC programs that demonstrate our experience across multiple validated cancer targets and isotopes and cover broad areas of focus leveraging our clinical development experience across hematology, targeted conditioning, solid tumors, and next generation radiotherapies.
-We develop ARC product candidates that target antigens that are expressed on certain cancer cell types and are able to destroy cellular DNA and kill these cells with the energy that they emit.
-The efficacy of ARCs does not require internalization and stable linkers minimize off-target toxicity of the payload.
+Our R&D capabilities have the potential to yield differentiated, high-value targeted radiotherapy programs that demonstrate our experience across multiple validated cancer targets and isotopes and cover broad areas of focus leveraging our clinical development experience across hematology, targeted conditioning, solid tumors, and next generation radiotherapies.
+We have internal R&D capabilities with our research laboratory capable of executing in vitro and in vivo experiments and translational research.
+We are working on several preclinical programs which include novel approaches to validated cancer targets, as well as novel targets that we believe show immense potential for radiotherapeutic approaches.

-Our R&D programs inform the advancement of our Iomab-B, Actimab-A, and Iomab-ACT clinical programs.
-We have utilized our technology platform to develop our clinical portfolio in hematology - Iomab-B and Actimab-A, in conditioning for transplant and as a therapeutic, respectively.
-Our differentiated R&D efforts are further exemplified by our next-generation Iomab-ACT conditioning program for rapidly growing cell and gene therapies.
-Our platform has been used to develop a pipeline of novel radiotherapeutic assets to drive company growth.
-We are working on several preclinical programs which include novel approaches to validated cancer targets, as well as novel targets that we believe to show immense potential for radiotherapeutic approaches.
 Preclinical pharmacology studies with our targeted radiotherapeutics, such as HER2, CD33 and CD38, have shown strong improvement in tumor growth inhibition in various preclinical tumor models.
-These results have prompted our R&D team to spearhead efforts in multiple solid tumor programs in the preclinical stage with IND enabling studies underway.
-Leveraging Actinium's platform and expertise in developing ARCs, we are exploring how nanobodies, single chain variable fragment ("scFv"), and other related modalities can be combined with novel linkers and radioisotopes to enhance delivery to solid tumors.

-We currently believe that Actinium's ARCs are less likely than small molecules to face pricing pressure and negotiation from IRA, given that small molecules are at risk for pricing negotiations seven years after approval compared to eleven years for biologics with negotiated prices taking effect two years after selection.
-Further, a drug or biological product that has an orphan drug designation, which Iomab-B and Actimab-A both have, for only one rare disease or condition will be excluded from the IRA's price negotiations requirements until such time the biological products has designations for more than one rare disease or condition, or if is approved for an indication that is not within that single designated rare disease or condition, unless such additional designation or such disqualifying approvals are withdrawn by the time CMS evaluates the drug for selection for negotiation.
-In addition, regulatory barriers for a generic ARC are much higher than for small molecule radioligands such as those under development or approved, namely, Pluvicto®, Lutathera®, and Xofigo®.
-While generic versions of certain radiopharmaceuticals utilizing peptides, which are considered small molecules, have been submitted to the FDA via the ANDA pathway, ARCs fall under biologics.
-For this reason, only the biosimilar approach pertains to ARCs filed under 351(k) BLA pathway.
-The regulatory pathway for biosimilar is much more comprehensive than the pathway for generics, and it has not been proven that biosimilars are interchangeable with the innovator's ARCs.
-In addition, we are not aware of any regulations that would require us to provide Iomab-B or Actimab-A, including their respective mAbs, apamistamab and lintuzumab, to any third party or potential competitor.
+We currently believe that our targeted radiotherapies, which utilize biologic molecules, are less likely than small molecules to face pricing pressure and negotiation from IRA, given that small molecules are at risk for pricing negotiations seven years after approval compared to eleven years for biologics with negotiated prices taking effect two years after selection.
+Further, a drug or biological product that has an orphan drug designation, which our Actimab-A and Iomab-B programs both have, for only one rare disease or condition will be excluded from the IRA's price negotiations requirements until such time the biological products has designation for more than one rare disease or condition, or if is approved for an indication that is not within that single designated rare disease or condition, unless such additional designation or such disqualifying approvals are withdrawn by the time CMS evaluates the drug for selection for negotiation.
+In addition, regulatory barriers for generic large molecule biologic based targeted radiotherapies are much higher than for small molecule radioligands such as those under development or approved, namely, Pluvicto®, Lutathera®, and Xofigo®.
+Generic versions of certain radiopharmaceuticals utilizing peptides, which are considered small molecules, have been submitted to the FDA via the ANDA pathway.
+To our knowledge, only the biosimilar approach pertains to large molecule biologic-based radiotherapies filed under 351(k) BLA pathway.
+The regulatory pathway for a biosimilar is much more comprehensive than the pathway for generics, and it has not been proven that biosimilars are interchangeable with the innovator's large molecule biologic targeted radiotherapy.
+In addition, we are not aware of any regulations that would require us to provide Actimab-A or Iomab-ACT, including their respective mAbs, lintuzumab and apamistamab, to any third party or potential competitor.
+Despite the above, we are aware that one or more of the policies or regulations that afford our pipeline can

 We seek to expand our capabilities and technologies across therapeutic modalities, linker technologies and in vivo cancer models, and build visibility through presentations at key conferences and publications in journals of high impact.
-Our R&D efforts are centered on the advancement of our key ARC programs with a robust "fast-to-clinic" approach.
-Underpinning our development programs is our expanded patent portfolio of over 230 issued patents and pending patent applications worldwide.
+Our R&D efforts are centered on the advancement of key programs with a robust "fast-to-clinic" approach.
+Underpinning our development programs is our expanded patent portfolio of approximately 230 issued patents and pending patent applications worldwide.